arkworks-rs/snark/README.md

 -   __Schnorr proof / signature verification gadgets__,
     enforcing that a single-exponent Schnorr NIZK proof or Schnorr signature, that was created by our corresponding primitives, verifies.
 -   __VRF verification gadget__,
-    enforcing the a public key and message, and a VRF-output, are consistent.
+    enforcing that a public key and message, and a VRF-output, are consistent.
 -   a set of __Merkle Tree gadgets__,
     modeling our POSEIDON-based Merkle tree.
 In particular, one of the gadgets enforces correct root hash of a (small) full Merkle tree.
 Another gadget enforces that the authentication path of a leaf is consistent with a given Merkle root.

-Extensive automated tests have been introduced for all the added implementations.
+Extensive automated tests have been introduced for the added implementations.

 Since it was developed to support real-world applications, ginger-lib has a strong focus on performance.
 Some of the code is already optimized in timing.
-More specifically, the heaviest optimizations were performed on the implementation of the POSEIDON hash function:  batch hashing/verification was significantly sped up by using a "single inversion + field multiplications" replacement for multiple parallel inversions.
+More specifically, optimizations were performed on the implementation of the POSEIDON hash function:  batch hashing/verification was significantly sped up by using a "single inversion + field multiplications" replacement for multiple parallel inversions.
 The same trick was also used to speed up hashing in Merkle trees.
 Further performance improvements were obtained by parallelizing the code for multi-core implementation, and by speeding up the implementation of field multiplication.

 Continuous performance improvement will be a key goal for all future releases and improvements of the library.